What is a bullet journal and why do need one?

 If you’re looking for a way to take your creativity to a whole new level, organise your life and get things done with no pressure to be someone you aren’t - bullet journaling is totally for you.

-You don’t need to use the symbols if you don’t want to, you can just use the BuJo to write lists, draw and sketch.
-Your life, so your journal done your way.
+You don’t need to use the symbols if you don’t want to, you can just use the bullet journal to write lists, draw and sketch.
+It's all down to your personal preference and how you want to structure your thoughts.

 To get started with bullet journaling, browse our range of Phantom Notebooks Limited Edition dot grid journals.